 On this page, you will find details about our curriculum offer at The Spring School.
 If you have any queries or wish to find out more about our offer, please contact us at enquiries@springschool.org.uk

 Spring School will give pupils the support and challenge they need to reach their full learning potential.
 The school will have academic, personal, social and independence targets to provide autistic pupils with ambitious aspirations.
 Pupils will work towards gaining academic and vocational qualifications, that will help them succeed in the world beyond school.
-The curriculum complies with both the Equalities Act 2010 and Special Needs & Disability Act 2014 to ensure it is accessible and aspirational for all.
+The curriculum complies with both the Equalities Act 2010 and Special Needs and Disability Act 2014 to ensure it is accessible and aspirational for all.

 See the Spring School curriculum map.